tomreece/pucauto/README.md

 1. When you reconnect to the server later, `tmux at` to re-attach to the tmux session you started earlier and pucauto will still be running.
 1. After a few days of running, Firefox seems to continually eat up more and more memory so you may need to stop `python pucauto.py` and start it again.

+### FAQ

+* Why do I have to provide my Pucatrade username and password?
+Is this safe?
+    * The bot types your username and password into the proper fields on the Pucatrade page.
+You can see this happening in `pucauto.py` on line 20.
+Your username and password are not used for anything else.
+That's why this project is open source, so you can see the code and know roughly what's happening even if you're not a developer.
+* How do I run this on Windows?
+    * I have a collaborator working on Windows instructions.
+They should be added to this README soon.
+Check back.
+* This is too difficult for me, but the bot sounds useful.
+Can you run it for me?
+    * Yes.
+Email me at tomreece[at]gmail.com and we'll talk.

 ### Help

 If you have any questions, feel free to reach out to me on Twitter @tomreece or tomreece[at]gmail.com